DiBarrera/job-search/README.md

 <!-- Topics reviewed -->
 ## Topics reviewed

-In this repository you will find sql files that were varied exercises to practice searching for data in databases in different ways.
-The topics are made up of the different ways to do these searches.
-Topics such as a brief history of databases, the different types of databases, services, and other fundamental topics for a better general understanding about databases were also included.
+In this repository you will find the progress in commits on the use of functional programming, covering the different topics listed below.

 ### Topics